budaala/portfolio/README.md

 # 🧑‍💻 Portfolio – Alicja Buda

 Welcome to my personal portfolio!
-Here I showcase some of the projects I've built as a frontend & fullstack developer, focusing on intuitive UI, elegant interactions, and attention to detail.
+Here I showcase some of the projects I've built as a fullstack developer, focusing on intuitive UI, elegant interactions, and attention to detail.

 ---